 Her unusual and unique executive aboriginal art on canvas and with aboriginal art on glass is recognized as being both innovative and distinctive.
 Christine’s dreaming and stories revolve around a number of subjects relating to the landscape her late my mother country in the Great Sandy Desert and these include Witjinki (Soak Water), Mungari (Bush Food) and Winpurpurla (Water).
 Christine is swiftly being identified as one of this country’s outstanding young artists.
 Each piece of her work portrays a refinement of a more seasoned artist however her energy in her approach to colour is stunning and ultimately defines her unique and individual flair.

-Anna Petyarre was born within the region of Utopia in 1960 and bellongs to the language group of the eatern Ammatyerre.
+Anna Petyarre was born within the region of Utopia in 1960 and belongs to the language group of the eatern Ammatyerre.
 Currently she divides her time living both at her birth plave Boundary Bore (Atneltyeye) and in Alice Springs.
-Anna is a highly respected Utopia artist within splended skills and original talents that highlights and instantly defines her painitings and themes.
+Anna is a highly respected Utopia artist within splendid skills and original talents that highlights and instantly defines her painitings and themes.

 Anna was introduced to painting whilst still a child with the guidance of her artistic mother the late “Glory Ngale” however she was also surrounded by other famous artists whom she is related to (the late “Emily Kame Kngwarreye” and Kudditji Kngwarreye”) through her grandfather who was bother to Emily and Kudditji father.

-Highly reagrd for her artistic awareness to detail within her painitngs, often consisting of intricate and blended designs that are so meticulous in structure that purposely focus on expressing her ancestral heritage which is major factor in describing Anna’a pallet as original.
+Highly regard for her artistic awareness to detail within her paintings, often consisting of intricate and blended designs that are so meticulous in structure that purposely focus on expressing her ancestral heritage which is major factor in describing Anna’a pallet as original.